ThatOpen/web-ifc-viewer/CONTRIBUTING.md

         pattern: /\.T\.|\.F\./,
       })

+So, every time that the lexer sees `.T.` or `.F.` in a text, it recognizes it as a token.
+For example, `.F..T..T.` would be reconized as `boolToken boolToken boolToken` (the name of the token is not important).

-There might be tokens that need to be ignored; for example, space characters.
-This is defined using the _chevrotain.lexer.SKIPPED_ flag:
+There might be text that need to be ignored; for example, space characters.
+This is defined using the _chevrotain.lexer.SKIPPED_ flag, which will create _tokens_ that will be ignored by the parser:

      const spaceToken = newToken({
         name: "SpaceToken",